ThePay/api-client/.github/README.md

 ## Usual payment workflow

-There are three steps when creating a payment:
+Creating a payment involves three steps:
 - creating a payment link through which the customer will realize the payment
-- handling the return of customer to your website
+- handling the return of a customer to your website
-- handling server to server notification, which are sent by us everytime the payment state is changed
+- handling server-to-server notifications which are sent by us every time the payment state is changed

 All of these steps will need to be implemented by yourself, but fear not, we have prepared examples that you can take on your journey through our SDK.